-The secretary of the Faculty Senate, with concurrence of the Faculty Affairs Committee, and the chancellors of UTK and UTIA, may make recommendations on editorial, technical, and other housekeeping changes, including changes to titles of administrative offices, academic units, or other positions or units named in the Handbook, following appropriate action on these title changes by the chief academic officer for the system, the university president, or the University of Tennessee Board of Trustees.
-The chancellors of UTK and UTIA shall submit these recommendations to the chief academic officer for the system, who will forward them, with his or her recommendation, to appropriate vice presidents, the General Counsel, and the president.
+The secretary of the Faculty Senate, with concurrence of the Faculty Affairs Committee, and the chancellor, may make recommendations on editorial, technical, and other housekeeping changes, including changes to titles of administrative offices, academic units, or other positions or units named in the Handbook, following appropriate action on these title changes by the chief academic officer for the system, the university president, or the University of Tennessee Board of Trustees.
+The chancellor shall submit these recommendations to the chief academic officer for the system, who will forward them, with his or her recommendation, to appropriate vice presidents, the General Counsel, and the president.
 Final approval lies with the president.

-8.3 Policy Revisions
+8.3 Faculty Handbook Revisions

 The Faculty Senate Faculty Affairs Committee will periodically review the provisions set forth in this Handbook.
-The committee is responsible for recommending changes, which should have input from the chancellors of UTK and UTIA and their administrative staff including deans, for consideration by the Faculty Senate Executive Council and final consideration by the full Faculty Senate.
+The committee is responsible for recommending changes, which should have input from the chancellor and administrative staff including deans, for consideration by the Faculty Senate Executive Council and final consideration by the full Faculty Senate.

-Major revisions to the Handbook may result from certain actions, including
+Major revisions to the Handbook may result from certain actions, including:

-• adoption of new or amendment of existing policies of the Board of Trustees

-- recommendation brought by the chancellor of UTK or UTIA to the Faculty Senate Executive Council, after review by the Faculty Senate Affairs Committee - recommendation brought by any senate committee to the Faculty Senate Executive Council after review by the Faculty Senate Faculty Affairs Committee
+- adoption of new or amendment of existing policies of the Board of Trustees; - recommendation brought by the chancellor to the Faculty Senate Executive Council, after review by the Faculty Senate Faculty Affairs Committee; or - recommendation brought by any senate committee to the Faculty Senate Executive Council after review by the Faculty Senate Faculty Affairs Committee.

-Recommendations of the Faculty Senate for revision of the Faculty Handbook will be presented to the chancellors of UTK and UTIA, who will submit their recommendations concerning the proposed revision to the chief academic officer for the system.
+Recommendations of the Faculty Senate for revision of the Faculty Handbook will be presented to the chancellor, who will submit their recommendations concerning the proposed revision to the chief academic officer for the system.
 The chief academic officer for the system will submit his or her recommendation to appropriate vice presidents, the general counsel, and the president.